tmfarrell/tmfarrell.github.io/_posts/2018-10-12-why_biomedical_data_scientist_PhD.md

 ## Implications for Biomedical Science and Engineering?

 This all makes sense, and I buy the argument for the reasons he outlines.
-But I find the conclusion particularly interesting as it applies to Biomedical Science, where specialization is King and generalist-ness is generally frowned upon.
+But I find the conclusion particularly interesting as it applies to Biomedical Science, where specialization is King and "generalist-ness" is generally frowned upon.

 Traditionally speaking, pure scientists have always looked down on their more applied (i.e. more general) counterparts,<sup id="a2">[2](#f2)</sup> and this compounded by the fact that the current publishing paradigm in Science incentivizes hyper-specialization.<sup id="a3">[3](#f3)</sup> Which is *further* compounded by the fact that 21st-century Science is such a large and complicated machine, where the number of authors per scientific paper has risen 4X since 1950 (and thus per-individual scientific productivity has shrunk by that same factor).<sup id="a3">[4](#f4)</sup>

 Given these things together, companies/ teams that want to hire data scientists for solving modern biomedical problems are left in a slight pickle.
-On the one hand, you have the complexity of biology, the technical details of working with modern biological (i.e. \*omic) data (which ideally you'd like any scientist you hire to have a decent knowledge of), and finally the modern trend of large-scale, big-team, collaborative Science.
+On the one hand, you have the complexity of biology, the technical details of working with modern biological and clinical data (which ideally you'd like any scientist you hire to have a decent knowledge of), and finally the modern trend of large-scale, big-team, collaborative Science.
 On the other hand, you have Colson's recommendation that vertically-aligned generalists are the best way to build effective data science teams.

  How do we reconcile these?
 Do Colson's recommendations apply to biomedical data science teams?
 Do those health/ medtech/ biotech companies interested in differientiating themselves with data science really want generalists?